-The table below shows the corporate obligor grading system of SMBC.
+The tables below show the corporate obligor grading system of SMBC.

-Obligor Grade Domestic (C&I), etc. Overseas (C&I), etc. Definition Borrower Category J1 G1 Very high certainty of debt repayment J2 G2 High certainty of debt repayment Ј3 G3 Satisfactory certainty of debt repayment J4 G4 Debt repayment is likely, but this could change in cases of significant changes in economic trends or business environment Name J5 G5 No problem with debt repayment over the short term, but not satisfactory over the mid to long term, and the situation could change in cases of significant changes in economic trends or business environment Normal Borrowers Ј6 G6 Currently no problem with debt repayment, but there are unstable business and financial factors that could lead to debt repayment problems Ј7 G7 Close monitoring is required due to problems in meeting loan terms and conditions, sluggish/unstable business, or financial problems Borrowers Requiring Caution J7R G7R Obligors with loans that are more than three months past due or with restructured loans within the "Borrowers Requiring Caution" category Substandard Borrowers Ј8 G8 Currently not bankrupt, but experiencing business difficulties, making insufficient progress in restructuring and highly likely to go bankrupt Potentially Bankrupt Borrowers J9 G9 Though not yet legally or formally bankrupt, has serious business difficulties and rehabilitation is unlikely; thus, effectively bankrupt Effectively Bankrupt Borrowers J10 G10 Legally or formally bankrupt Bankrupt Borrowers
+Obligor Grade Overseas (C&I), etc. Definition Borrower Category G1 Very high certainty or high certainty of debt repayment G2 Satisfactory certainty of debt repayment G3 Debt repayment is likely but this could change in cases of significant changes in economic trends or business environment depending on the situation G4 Debt repayment is likely but this could change in cases of significant changes in economic trends or business environment Normal Borrowers G5 No problem with debt repayment over the short term, but not satisfactory over the mid to long term and the situation could change in cases of any changes in economic trends or business environment G6 Currently no problem with debt repayment, but it is highly likely that this could change in cases of significant changes in economic trends or business environment G7 Close monitoring is required due to problems in meeting loan terms and conditions, sluggish/unstable business, or financial problems Borrowers Requiring Caution G7R Obligors with loans that are more than three months past due or with restructured loans within the "Borrowers Requiring Caution" category Substandard Borrowers G8 Currently not bankrupt, but experiencing business difficulties, making insufficient progress in restructuring, and highly likely to go bankrupt Potentially Bankrupt Borrowers G9 Though not yet legally or formally bankrupt, has serious business difficulties and rehabilitation is unlikely; thus, effectively bankrupt Virtually Bankrupt Borrowers G10 Legally or formally bankrupt Bankrupt Borrowers